johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - A chatbot responds as though it had created knowledge in composing a response to a question, in reality the knowledge was created earlier and elsewhere.

-- The feild of AGI has made no real progress because there is an unsolved philosophical problem at its heart: we dont understand how creativity works.
+- The field of AGI has made no real progress because there is an unsolved philosophical problem at its heart: we dont understand how creativity works.
    Claim: One that is solved, programming AI will not be difficult.

-- Mathematicians realized centuries ago that it is possible to work consistently and usefull with infinity.
+- Mathematicians realized centuries ago that it is possible to work consistently and useful with infinity.

 - Case against Finitism: Problem, is there a real largest natural number or not ?
 Finitists have to deny the "law of the excluded middle" ie: A or ~A.
-  Finitism is intrumentalism applied to mathematics.
+  Finitism is Instrumentalism applied to mathematics.
 It is a principled rejection of explanation.
-All access to abstract (and physical) entitites, finite or infinite is via theory.
+All access to abstract (and physical) entities, finite or infinite is via theory.

 - Universality of Reason: All branches of philosophy, science, and mathematics have inherent limitations.
 But there is no bound to reason.
-Believing in a bound on the domain of reason is equivalent to the beilief in the supernatural.
+Believing in a bound on the domain of reason is equivalent to the belief in the supernatural.

 - The best explanation of anything eventually involves universality, and therefore infinity.